Teachers Rule Cookies

 Or not.
 Teachers have my full respect.
 I was a teacher’s aide in high school for third graders.
-I helped grade a lot of papers.
+That entailed helping grade a lot of papers.
 I saw what went on.
-I didn’t make it to the second year in that program, and I really like kids!
+Well, I didn’t make it to the second year in that program, and I really like kids!
 LOL!

 Oh and I know it seems the banana extract seems excessive, but that’s how it turned out.
 The banana flavor really wasn’t coming through very strong until I added more.
 So it’s not overloaded or anything.
 I used the black candy marker on mine (Wilton) as it seemed a little easier than the icing, but you can decide what you’d like to go with.